yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 Users in this position will not earn weekly admin fees or bribes, and will be subject to a minimum 14-day lock (28-day maximum).
 Once the lock period is over, the user is free to withdraw to yCRV if they choose and move freely within/without the yCRV ecosystem.

-We expect this system to be especially useful protocols that seek to boost emissions to their pool's Curve gauges without committing to a 4-year veCRV lock or repeatedly submitting large bribes.
+We expect this system to be especially useful for protocols that seek to boost emissions to their pool's Curve gauges without committing to a 4-year veCRV lock or repeatedly submitting large bribes.

 ### Voting In-depth:
 - Voting periods last 14 days.